loftytopping/PyBox/README.md

     uppersize=1.0 #microns
     meansize=0.2 #microns

-Much more work is planned on the aerosol modules since there are multiple properties and processes that affect gas-to-particle partitioning.
-This ethos is captured in the following section on contributing to the project.

 <img src="images/Example_SOA_simulation.png" width="600">
 <em>Example total organic aerosol loading from the default aerosol simulation of Alpha-Pinene</em>

 <img src="images/Example_SOA_contributions.png" width="600">
 <em>Example normalised contributions per size bin for the default fixed yield simulations</em>

+Within the folder 'Fixed_yield' is a partitioning only model, using fixed total concentrations of compounds in the gas phase.
+It is important to note that much more work is planned on the aerosol model since there are multiple properties and processes that affect gas-to-particle partitioning.
+This ethos is captured in the proceeding note on contributing to the project.

 ## Automated unit tests<a name="Automated-unit-tests"></a>